 \section{Abstract}

 Current and near-term quantum hardware is constrained by limited qubit counts, circuit depth, and the high cost of repeated measurements.
-We address these challenges for solid state Hamiltonians by introducing a logarithmic-qubit encoding that maps a system with $N$ physical sites onto only $\lceil \log_2 N \rceil$ qubits while maintaining a clear correspondence with the underlying physical model.
-Within this reduced register, we construct a compatible variational circuit and a Gray-code–inspired measurement strategy whose number of global settings grows only logarithmically with system size.
-To quantify the overall hardware load, we introduce a volumetric efficiency metric that combines the number of qubit, circuit depth, and the number of measurement settings into a single measure, expressing the overall computation costs.
-Using this metric, we show that the total space–time–sampling volume required in a variational loop can be reduced dramatically from $N^2$ to $(logN)^3$ for hardware efficient ansatz, allowing an exponential reduction in time and size of the quantum hardware.
+We address these challenges for solid-state Hamiltonians by introducing a logarithmic-qubit encoding that maps a system with $N$ physical sites onto only $\lceil \log_2 N \rceil$ qubits while maintaining a clear correspondence with the underlying physical model.
+Within this reduced register, we construct a compatible variational circuit and a Gray-code-inspired measurement strategy whose number of global settings grows only logarithmically with system size.
+To quantify the overall hardware load, we introduce a volumetric efficiency metric that combines the number of qubits, circuit depth, and the number of measurement settings into a single measure, expressing the overall computation costs.
+Using this metric, we show that the total space--time sampling volume required in a variational loop can be reduced dramatically from $N^2$ to $(\log N)^3$ for a hardware-efficient ansatz, allowing an exponential reduction in time and size of the quantum hardware.
 These results demonstrate that large, structured solid-state Hamiltonians can be simulated on substantially smaller quantum registers with controlled sampling overhead and manageable circuit complexity, extending the reach of variational quantum algorithms on near-term devices.